apache/tomcat/CONTRIBUTING.md

 * Java source: { at end of line, 4 space indents
 * XML source: 2 space indents

+## Changelog Entries

+Every code change that affects functionality, behavior, or user-visible features should have a corresponding entry in `webapps/docs/changelog.xml`.

+### When Changelog Entries Are Needed

+Add a changelog entry for:
+- New features or APIs
+- Bug fixes
+- Changes to defaults or existing behavior
+- Removals or deprecations
+- Significant refactoring that affects performance or behavior
+- Documentation updates to public APIs

+Skip changelog entries for:
+- Test-only changes (unless fixing a test infrastructure issue)
+- Build script maintenance
+- Internal code cleanup with no user impact

+### Entry Types

+Use the appropriate XML element based on the nature of your change:

+- `<add>` - New features, APIs, or capabilities.
+Start with "Add" or "Implement".
+  Example: `Add support for Jakarta EE 12 XML schemas.`

+- `<update>` - Changes to existing features, defaults, or removals.
+Start with "Change", "Remove", or "Update".
+  Example: `Change the default for encodedSolidusHandling from decode to reject.`

+- `<fix>` - Bug fixes.
+Start with "Fix".
+Include `<bug>NUMBER</bug>` if applicable.
+  Example: `<bug>70000</bug>: Fix duplication of special headers in the response after commit.`

+- `<scode>` - Internal refactoring or code structure changes.
+Explain the benefit, not just the change.
+  Example: `Refactor generation of the remote user element in the access log to remove unnecessary code.`

+- `<docs>` - Documentation-only updates (Javadoc, configuration docs).
+  Example: `Add Javadoc for the Common Annotations API implementation.`

+### Style and Formatting

+- Write in present tense, imperative mood ("Add support" not "Added support")
+- Keep entries concise (1-3 sentences)
+- Use `<code>` tags for class names, method names, and configuration attributes
+- Use `<bug>NUMBER</bug>` for Bugzilla references
+- For default changes, show before -> after: "from `false` to `true`"
+- End with attribution in parentheses: `(username)`
+- For community patches: "Patch submitted by Name. (committer)"

+### Subsection Placement

+Place entries in the appropriate subsection following this order:
+General, Catalina, Coyote, Jasper, Cluster, WebSocket, Web applications, Extras, Tribes, jdbc-pool, Other

+### Common Pitfalls to Avoid

+- Don't use past tense ("Fixed" -> use "Fix")
+- Don't omit `<code>` tags for technical terms
+- Don't forget attribution at the end
+- Don't be vague ("Fix bug" -> "Fix NPE when processing empty request headers")
+- Don't include implementation details unless relevant to users

 ## Did we miss something?

 Have you reviewed this guide and found it lacking?
 Or are you confused about